Management

 executable: $OTEL_COLLECTOR_BINARY

-Note Make sure to replace
+Make sure to replace$OTEL_COLLECTOR_BINARY

-with the actual file path.
-For example, in Linux or macOS, if you installed the collector in/usr/local/bin/
+example, in Linux or macOS, if you installed the Collector in /usr/local/bin/

-then you would replace$OTEL_COLLECTOR_BINARY
+then you would replace $OTEL_COLLECTOR_BINARY

 receivers: